 Both the Discover it Cash Back and the Chase Freedom Flex give you the opportunity to earn 5 percent cash back on categories that rotate every quarter (activation required) for up to $1,500 in combined category spending per quarter (then 1 percent).

 What about non-bonus-category spending?
-The Discover it Cash Back card offers 1 percent cash back on all other purchases, but the Chase Freedom Flex card gives you the opportunity to earn 5 percent cash back on travel purchased through Chase Ultimate Rewards, 3 percent on dining and drugstores and 1 percent on all other purchases.
+The Discover it Cash Back card offers 1 percent cash back on all other purchases, but the Chase Freedom Flex card gives you the opportunity to earn 5 percent cash back on travel purchased through Chase Ultimate Rewards, 3 percent on dining and drugstores and at least 1 percent on other purchases.

 Both cards require you to activate your bonus categories before you can start to earn heightened cash back, but the way Chase and Discover approach bonus category activation is slightly different.

 With Discover, you have to activate your bonus categories before you can start earning bonus cash back.
 If you don’t activate your January—March bonus categories until February, for example, you won’t be able to earn the increased cash back rate on any bonus category purchases made in January.
 Instead, you’ll only earn 1 percent cash back on those purchases.

 Chase lets you activate your bonus category rewards throughout the quarter (though there is an activation deadline on the 14th of the last month in the quarter).
 After activation, your bonus cash back rate is applied retroactively to all qualifying bonus category purchases made during that quarter.
 In other words, if you don’t activate your January—March bonus categories until February, you can still get your bonus cash back rewards on bonus category purchases made in January.